 Approximately 2.7 million people call Chicago home, so it probably comes as no surprise that the Windy City is just as well known for its traffic as it is for its striking architecture and soaring skyscrapers.
 If you are new to the area, will be traveling through, or recently bought a car, you might be wondering: When’s the best time to drive through Chicago?

-There are many factors to consider when determining the safest time to be on the road, which is why we have compiled the below information to help you make sense of this problem.
+There are many factors to consider when determining the safest time to be on the road, which is why we have compiled the following information to help you make sense of this problem.

 Chicago Car Accident Statistics